 an unpleasant odor as its calling card.
 And while they were a marvel to observe

-while clumsily flying through the night and illuminating, they were pretty creepy to
+while clumsily flying through the night and illuminating, they were a pretty creepy visual up-close.

 There are nonetheless plenty of private homes in the old